 Just because your native soil isn’t ideal for growing grass seed or sod, doesn’t doom you to a sickly-looking lawn full of bare spots for the rest of your days.
 There are ways to address its shortcomings and achieve a greener lawn.

 One of the challenges with improving poor soil under an established lawn is the difficulty in getting to it.
-Unlike the at-your-fingertips soil of a garden you can amend any time, you can’t easily access the soil under your grass to concoct a mixture of ingredients.
+Unlike the at-your-fingertips soil of a garden that you can amend any time, you can’t easily access the soil under your grass to concoct a mixture of ingredients.
 You have to make gradual changes over time.

 A Concrete Idea to Ignore